Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Our Benchmark

-Movie scripts are highly structured documents that has basic formatting elements~\cite{riley2009hollywood}, as shown in Figure~\ref{fig:process}.
-The main elements in a script consists of (1) \textbf{scene headings} that indicate the start of a scene with place information; (2) \textbf{actions} that describe the characters' behaviors and the setting; and (3) \textbf{dialogues} of the characters.
+\textbf{Script Parsing and Scene Splitting. } Movie scripts are highly structured documents that have basic formatting elements~\cite{riley2009hollywood}, as shown in Figure~\ref{fig:process}(a), including (1) \textbf{scene headings} that indicate the start of a scene with place information; (2) \textbf{actions} that describe the characters' behaviors and the setting; and (3) \textbf{dialogues} of the characters.

-We process the scripts with a state-of-the-art parser from~\cite{sang2022mbti}, to identify headings, actions and dialogues.
-Then we split the identified sequence of chunks into scenes according to the recognized scene headings.
-Specifically, the scene headings always first illustrate if the scene is indoors (INT.) or outdoors (EXT.), thus can be accurately identified with rules.
-Then the texts, including actions and dialogues, between two headings are considered as one scene.
+We process the scripts with a state-of-the-art parser from~\cite{sang2022mbti} to identify headings, actions, and dialogues; then split the identified sequence of chunks into scenes according to the recognized scene headings.
+Since the scene headings always first illustrate if the scene is indoors (INT.) or outdoors (EXT.), they can be accurately identified with rules.
+The texts, including actions and dialogues, between two headings are considered as one scene.